Princeton-CDH/startwords/content/issues/1/print-model/index.md

 | FIGURE.
 Alternating rows of white and green “lollipops” fade into the distance and out of focus, with the white data points noticeably larger in the foreground.
 |
 | CAPTION: Close up of 3D printed lollipop chart with labels.
-| ATTRIBUTION: Photo by Shelley Szwast.
+| ATTRIBUTION: Photo by Shelley Szwast
 ⩩-----------------------------------------------------------------------------------⟩
 {{</ wrap >}}